dohoangnamck/Credit_Scoring_using_Machine_learning/README.md

 means that no systematic screening of the costumers’ credit standing had been implemented until the date of data retrieval.

-The data set contains 12 attributes and 32581 observations, and its structure is resumed in Table below.
+The data set contains 12 attributes and 32581 observations, and its structure is resumed in Table below.
-The potential covariates describe both customers and loans characteristics.
+The potential covariates describe both customers and loans characteristics.
 As we can see there are both numerical and categorical variables.
 Let us see a little more in details which are the levels of the categorical ones.

 ![](https://i.imgur.com/JPlfCww.jpg)